 - A. Tool Well: Tools for working within the Edit module. - B. Preferences/Help: Shortcuts to app preferences and help; bottom icon opens and closes the Presets/Filters panel. - C. Preset panel: List of all installed presets (by category).
 When working in the Effects tab, a Filters panel is visible as well. - D. Search: Searches presets (and filters, when working in Effects) by name. - E. Preview Window: Displays the current photo in detail view. - F. Preview option toggles: Magnification slider for current image, compare (before/after) mode, show/hide mask, turn soft proofing and preview on or off. - G. Tool Options bar: Options and settings for currently selected tool. - H. Photo Information pane: Navigator, levels (histogram) and general photo information. - I. Layers pane: Add, edit and manage layers here. - J. Edit tabs: Tabs for accessing Develop, Effects and Local Adjustments.
-Clicking on a tab brings up the settings for that tab. - K. Reset bar: Reset all (all Edit module settings), Reset (resets the current tab's settings), Sync settings with previously edited photo (when in Filmstrip view)
+Clicking on a tab brings up the settings for that tab. - K. Reset bar: Reset all (resets all Edit module settings), Reset (resets the current tab's settings), Cancel (cancels all settings and returns to opening screen), Done (closes photo, opens a dialog box to let you specify the file name and type of the finished photo).